The Matrix cometh – and you will get plugged in

 Who has not seen the movie “The Matrix”?
 As incredible as it seems, there still seem to be those who have not.
 I guess none of my readers responds to this challenge so I skip the storyline and the cast.

-A huge part of the worlds population (that includes most of today’s naysayers) would jump into such a virtual life with both feet if they really could do so realistically now.
+A huge part of the world’s population (that includes most of today’s naysayers) would jump into such a virtual life with both feet if they really could do so realistically now.
 Don’t believe it?
 Let’s get specific.

-In my teeny years, I read a little booklet on self-development.
+In my teenage years, I read a little booklet on self-development.
 It was my first real self-development book and the beginning of a long journey to build myself and a mind I would be proud to call my own.

-The author had divvied up all people on planet earth as belonging into one of 3 very distinct categories.
+The author had divvied up all people on planet Earth as belonging into one of 3 very distinct categories.

-According to him there would be
+According to him, there would be

-• Those which want to be DUMB;
+• Those who want to be DUMB;

-• Those which want to be SMART;
+• Those who want to be SMART;

-• Those which chose to be WISE;
+• Those who chose to be WISE;

 He went on pretending that about 80% of the world’s population belongs to the DUMB camp.
 18% to the SMART camp and just about 2% were truly WISE.

-He furthermore stated that those proclivities were not genetic but that each and every individual was entirely free to join any of those groups at any moment.
+He furthermore stated that those proclivities were not genetic but that every individual was entirely free to join any of those groups at any moment.
 One just had to decide for himself – no greater authority would be needed to seal the change or to document it.

-Dumb were supposed to be those who needed someone telling them what to do, when and how.
-Smart were supposed to be those who needed someone they could tell what to do, when and how.
+Dumb were supposed to be those who needed someone telling them what to do, when, and how.
+Smart were supposed to be those who needed someone they could tell what to do, when, and how.
 And wise were supposed to be those who made their own decisions and lived by them.

-Cypher clearly was dumb.
+Cypher was dumb.
 He was not unintelligent.
-He actually had quite a lot of technical knowledge and was certainly capable of very complex stratagems and schemes.
+He had quite a lot of technical knowledge and was certainly capable of very complex stratagems and schemes.
 He was a highly involved and motivated person with at least a passive interest in things around him and he was even able to wisecrack.

 But those smart also crave a system like the Matrix.
 They are as dependent on those dumbs as those are dependent on the smart-cracks.
 Imagine someone in search of someone else he could give orders but he does not find any.
 Ain’t that dumb?